Waaal/BobaOS/doc/userland/Userland.md

 - Push stack pointer in eax to stack
 - Push current flags to stack and bitwise OR the bit that re-enables interrupts
 - Push user code segment to stack
-- Push address of the function we want to run in userland
+- Push the program counter (PC) also called instruction pointer (IP) (the address of the next line of code or entry point)
 - Call iret

 The iret instruction expects the following structure on the stack: